-ASTHMA AND ANAPHYLAXIS (LIFE-THREATENING ALLERGIES
+ASTHMA AND ANAPHYLAXIS (LIFE-THREATENING ALLERGIES)

-It is the responsibility of an anaphylactic/potentially anaphylactic child's parents to inform the school health personnel of their child's allergy.
-Anaphylactic children who have been cleared by their physician to carry their own auto-injector (EpiPen may do so.
+It is the responsibility of an anaphylactic/potentially anaphylactic student's parents to inform the school health personnel of their student's allergy.
+Anaphylactic children who have been cleared by their physician to carry their own auto-injector (EpiPen) may do so.
 The physician will need to provide the school with an Action Plan to support the self-carry instructions.
+More information can be found in the Academies Standard School Policies Guide, linked here.